renatoathaydes/spock-reports/README.md

 The output directory, on the other hand, is relative to the working directory.
 For Maven projects which use the defaults, you might want to change it to `target/spock-reports`.

-### Properties file location for Grails users

-In Grails apps, the properties file has to be placed in `grails-app/conf/META-INF/services`.

-So the full path and name for the properties should be:

-`grails-app/conf/META-INF/services/com.athaydes.spockframework.report.IReportCreator.properties`

 ### System properties overrides